Yesterday I had an appointment with the OBGYN Specialist for what I thought was going to be a second (more in-depth) pap test.

 If it turns out they are deeper than 2 inches, I will have to have another procedure done under anesthesia in the hospital that involves removing part if not all of the cervix.

-The good news is that none of the cells appear to have moved to becoming cancerous at this time.
+The good news is that none of the cells appear to have moved to become cancerous at this time.
 This means we caught it early enough that it shouldn’t become anything too serious.

 This is now my second experience hearing the word precancer, and since beating it the first time with my skin precancer, I am not all that scared this time around.